krvosen/microsoft_movie_analysis/README.md

 ### Notes

 - The visualizations in the notebook use best practices for visualization that you should try to emulate.
-For example, they have clear axes, descriptive titles, and appropriate number formatting
+For example, they have clear axes, descriptive titles, and appropriate number formatting.
 - The `dsc-phase1-project-template.ipynb` is intended to be the _final version_ of your project.
 The first notebook you create will not look like this.
-You are encouraged to start with a very disorderly notebook and clean it as you go
+You are encouraged to start with a very disorderly notebook and clean it as you go.
+- If you would like to use SQL for this project, please open the `create_sql_database.ipynb` notebook, and run the cells.
+The schema for the database is stored in the images/ folder.